rossibarra/2015-shell-genomics/README.rst

    pwd

+and then hit ENTER - this will give you a directory name.
+Remember it!

-and then hit ENTER.
-We want to download the file:
+We next want to download the file:

    https://s3-us-west-1.amazonaws.com/dib-training.ucdavis.edu/shell-data.zip